espressomd/espresso/doc/sphinx/io.rst

     # ... add particles here
     h5 = h5md.H5md(filename="trajectory.h5", write_pos=True, write_vel=True)

-If a file with the given filename exists and has a valid H5MD structures, it will be backed up to a file with suffix ".bak".
+If a file with the given filename exists and has a valid H5MD structure, it will be backed up to a file with suffix ".bak".
 This backup file will be deleted when the new file is closed at the end of the simulation with ``h5.close()``.